Arawakan languages: Language contact

 As one of the most geographically widespread language families in all of the Americas, Arawakan linguistic influence can be found in many language families of South America.
-Jolkesky (2016) notes that there are lexical similarities with the Arawa, Bora-Muinane, Guahibo, Harakmbet-Katukina, Harakmbet, Katukina-Katawixi, Irantxe, Jaqi, Karib, Kawapana, Kayuvava, Kechua, Kwaza, Leko, Macro-Jê, Macro-Mataguayo-Guaykuru, Mapudungun, Mochika, Mura-Matanawi, Nambikwara, Omurano, Pano-Takana, Pano, Takana, Puinave-Nadahup, Taruma, Tupi, Urarina, Witoto-Okaina, Yaruro, Zaparo, Saliba-Hodi, and Tikuna-Yuri language families due to contact.
+Jolkesky (2016) notes that there are lexical similarities with the Arawa, Bora-Muinane, Guahibo, Harakmbet-Katukina, Harakmbet, Katukina-Katawixi, Irantxe, Jaqi, Karib, Kawapana, Kayuvava, Kechua, Kwaza, Leko, Macro-Jê, Macro-Mataguayo-Guaykuru, Mapudungun, Mochika, Mura-Matanawi, Nambikwara, Omurano, Pano, Takana, Puinave-Nadahup, Taruma, Tupi, Urarina, Witoto-Okaina, Yaruro, Zaparo, Saliba-Hodi, and Tikuna-Yuri language families due to contact.
 However, these similarities could be due to inheritance, contact, or chance.

 Languages

 Classification of Maipurean is difficult because of the large number of Arawakan languages that are extinct and poorly documented.
 However, apart from transparent relationships that might constitute single languages, several groups of Maipurean languages are generally accepted by scholars.
 Many classifications agree in dividing Maipurean into northern and southern branches, but perhaps not all languages fit into one or the other.
 The three classifications below are accepted by all: